Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Experiments

 \section{Experiments}

-We use the RIB benchmark to assess the robustness of different pre-trained models to fine-tune on a set of related downstream tasks.
-The goal is to assess which methods of fine-tuning do best across multiple pre-training datasets.
+We use the ImageNet-RIB to assess the robustness of different pretrained models to fine-tune on a set of downstream datasets.
+The goal is to assess which fine-tuning methods do best across multiple pretraining datasets.